Updated Aug. 7

 Should I be concerned about pets or other animals and COVID-19?

 There have now been hundreds of thousands of documented COVID-19 cases in humans around the world.
 Despite this, there have been only a handful of cases where this infection has been found in pets.
-For this reason there is currently a very low risk that the virus causing COVID-19 can spread from human to animal, and there is no evidence that it can spread from a pet to humans.
+For this reason there is currently a very low risk that the virus causing COVID-19 can spread from human to animal.
+According to the CDC, a small number of pets have been reported to be infected with the virus that causes COVID-19, mostly after contact with people with COVID-19.

 Should I avoid contact with pets or other animals if I am sick with COVID-19?